Definition: what a successful 2026 brand project is

-The key difference in Velvetum's approach to branding — we sell not design but rollout.
-Per Velvetum sample: branding with a rollout-support stage (90 days post-release) gets applied 4.2× more often than the "handed off — forgotten" format.
+The key difference in our approach to branding — we sell not design but rollout.
+Per sample: branding with a rollout-support stage (90 days post-release) gets applied 4.2× more often than the "handed off — forgotten" format.
 Without support, 64% of brand books gather dust on Google Drive.

-The Velvetum method — 7 principles of working with a branding vendor
+The method — 7 principles of working with a branding vendor

 Principle 4 — Interim acceptance on 4 stages.
-Velvetum standard: research, concept, development, finale.
+Working standard: research, concept, development, finale.
 At each stage — structured acceptance with written comments, not "like/dislike" verbally.

 Principle 5 — No more than 3 revision rounds per stage.
-Velvetum practice: first round — strategic, second — detail, third — final.
+Practice: first round — strategic, second — detail, third — final.
 After the third — result pinning, otherwise the project becomes an infinite iteration.

 Principle 6 — The brand book is an application manual, not an album.
-Velvetum standard: 24–48-page brand book with concrete rules for 8 surfaces (site, deck, documents, email, social, merch, print, mobile app).
+Working standard: 24–48-page brand book with concrete rules for 8 surfaces (site, deck, documents, email, social, merch, print, mobile app).

 Principle 7 — 90-day rollout support.
 After brand-book delivery — mandatory support phase: help the client team on the first 4–8 applications, refine edge cases, control guideline compliance.

-One illustrative Velvetum project — branding commission for a B2B corporate-learning service (160 staff, 4 directions, 240 enterprise clients).
+An illustrative scenario — branding commission for a B2B corporate-learning service (160 staff, 4 directions, 240 enterprise clients).
 The client came in with the problem: 3 prior brand attempts with different studios failed; the company ran with 4 different logos and 6 color palettes simultaneously.

 Results after 6 months of work: